bikrampy/ReactJS/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
-- npm or yarn
+- npm
 - A code editor (VS Code recommended)

 ### Installation

-1. Clone or navigate to this repository
-2. Install dependencies:
+1. Initialize a new React project using Vite:
     ```bash
-    npm install
+    npm create vite@latest my-react-app
     ```

-3. Start the development server:
+2. Follow the prompts to select "React" as the framework.

+3. Navigate and Install Dependencies:
     ```bash
+    cd my-react-app
+    npm i
+    ```

+4. Start the development server:
+    ```bash
-    npm start
+    npm run dev
     ```

 ## Learning Path